Bridging the Perception Gap in Image Super-Resolution Evaluation: Acknowledgement

-This work was supported by Grant PID2021-128178OB-I00 funded by MCIN/AEI/10.13039/501100011033, ERDF ``A way of making Europe'', the Departament de Recerca i Universitats from Generalitat de Catalunya with ref.
-2021SGR01499.
-Shaolin Su was supported by the HORIZON MSCA Postdoctoral Fellowships funded by the European Union (project number 101152858).
-Danna Xue was supported by the grant Càtedra ENIA UAB-Cruïlla (TSI-100929-2023-2) from the Ministry of Economic Affairs and Digital Transition of Spain.
+This work was supported by grant PID2021-128178OB-I00, PID2024-162555OB-I00, funded by MCIN/AEI/10.13039/501100011033 and ERDF "A way of making Europe", the CERCA Program from Generalitat de Catalunya, the grant Càtedra ENIA UAB-Cruïlla (TSI-100929-2023-2) from the Ministry of Economic Affairs and Digital Transformation of Spain, and the 2025 Leonardo Grant for Scientific Research and Cultural Creation from the BBVA Foundation.
+The BBVA Foundation accepts no responsibility for the opinions, statements and contents included in the project and/or the results thereof, which are entirely the responsibility of the authors.
+Shaolin Su was supported by the HORIZON MSCA Postdoctoral Fellowship funded by the European Union (project number 101152858).
 David Serrano-Lozano was supported by the FPI grant from Spanish Ministry of Science and Innovation (PRE2022-101525).
-Lei Sun was partially funded by the Ministry of Education and Science of Bulgaria’s support for INSAIT as part of the Bulgarian National Roadmap for Research Infrastructure.
+Lei Sun was partially funded by the Ministry of Education and Science of Bulgaria’s support for INSAIT as part of the Bulgarian National Roadmap for Research Infrastructure and by the European Union's Horizon Europe -- the Framework Programme for Research and Innovation, under grant agreement 101168521.